 Aaron’s Family 1924

 Seated front row: Grandmother Reisel Klein, mother Paula and father Jacob.
 Standing behind: older siblings Bela, Harry and Hannah, young Aaron is on the right.
 In the foreground: Aaron’s younger sisters Rachel, Leah and Sarah.
 Rachel and Leah were still living at home when Aaron was taken to Russia.
-With the exception of brother Harry, who immgrated to the US before the war, no other immediate family members in this image survived The Holocaust other than Aaron.
+With the exception of brother Harry, who immgrated to the US before the war, no other family members in this image survived the Holocaust other than Aaron.

 Austro-Hungarian Emperor Franz-Josef